patriciabonaldy/CustomClient/README.md

-# Form3PKG
+# CustomClient

-Form3 is a collection of clients used by access to different API, write in GO
+CustomClient is a collection of clients used by access to different API, write in GO

 The packages are kept separate to keep it as small and concise as possible.